khaledk2/leb-beta/docs/installation/nginx.rst

     vi $HOME/nginx/nginx.conf

 * You will need to provide a valid ssl certificate which should be saved inside the certs folder inside the user's home folder set up in the step above.
-* In case of your server does not have a valid ssl certificate, you can temporary create a self-signed certificate using the following link.
+* In case your server does not have a valid ssl certificate, you can temporarily create a self-signed certificate using the following link.
+Please rename the created certificate and key so that they match those stored in the above directory structure:

   * https://linuxize.com/post/creating-a-self-signed-ssl-certificate/